Build a JavaScript Mobile Document Scanner with Real-Time Web Upload

 JavaScript QR code

-How to Upload Images and Save to Database
+Step 4: Upload Images from Mobile and Save to SQLite Database

 Install multer and sqlite3 packages: